this is an interlude

 sunburning skin, my interlude

-like a love letter in the mail, my interlude
+like a love letter in the mail,

-like hand bound linen lined
+like hand bound

-in perfect cursive, my interlude
+perfect cursive,

-is deep cold water in hot sun,
+water in hot sun, a song

 i may never hear again,